-Alexandria, VA — Today, organizations representing patients, providers, medical researchers, survivors, and their families joined together to call on Congress to improve access to clinical trials for patients with life-threatening diseases.
+Alexandria, VA — On July 10, organizations representing patients, providers, medical researchers, survivors, and their families joined together to call on Congress to improve access to clinical trials for patients with life-threatening diseases.
 The coalition, which is made up of 86 supporting organizations, is urging Congress to pass the bipartisan CLINICAL TREATMENT Act (H.R.
 913), which would guarantee coverage of the routine care costs of clinical trial participation for Medicaid enrollees with a life-threatening condition.

 “Clinical trials have tremendous potential to help patients with life-threatening illnesses, and for patients with cancer, clinical trials often offer the best available treatment option.
 It is imperative that every patient, regardless of how they are insured, have access to clinical trials,” said American Society of Clinical Oncology (ASCO) President Howard A. “Skip” Burris, MD, FACP, FASCO.